juliachelsie/Memory-game/README.md

 - When the user wins the game there is an alert popping up and congratulates the user.
 ![Alert](https://github.com/juliachelsie/Memory-game/blob/main/media/congrats.PNG)

+- __Fanfare__
+- When the game is finished there is a fanfare playing in the background to celebrate the win.

 __Footer__
 - At the bottom of the page there is a footer that contains a text that thank the user for playing the game, and two links to social media.
 ![Footer](https://github.com/juliachelsie/Memory-game/blob/main/media/footer.PNG)